Are Humans as Brittle as Large Language Models?: Limitations

 \section{Limitations}

-While we explore a wide range of prompt variations, only a limited subset can be evaluated through human annotation due to practical constraints.
-In particular, the sample size of instances in our human study is not sufficiently large to provide a comprehensive understanding of prompt brittleness across tasks.
-Expanding the number of tasks and instances would improve the robustness of our results.
-Among the various types of prompt perturbations investigated, some categories remain underexplored.
+While we explore all proposed categories of prompt variations, only a subset of samples within each category can be evaluated through human annotation due to practical constraints.
+Expanding the number of tasks and instances would further improve the robustness of our results.
+Among the various types of prompt perturbations investigated, some variants remain underexplored.
 For instance, in the case of the \textit{LabelOrd} modification, we do not test all possible permutations of label orderings, which could limit the scope of our conclusions.

-Additionally, the computation of distance scores is sensitive to the size of the annotation distribution.
+Additionally, the computation of distance scores using Jensen–Shannon divergence is sensitive to the size of the annotation distribution.
+In this study, the human annotations comprise only 10 samples, whereas the LLM-generated annotations comprise 100 samples.
+The relatively small human annotation set can result in higher variance in the distribution, which may increase the measured divergence compared to the larger LLM annotation set.
 Our comparisons between LLM-generated and human annotations could benefit from a more refined calibration strategy to address the discrepancy in the number of annotations per instance between the two sources.

 Regarding the survey design, although we explicitly encourage annotators to read the prompt for every instance, full control over participant behavior is not feasible.
 It is possible that some annotators may have ignored the prompt after becoming familiar with the task structure.